Learn how to brand yourself on LinkedIn and boost your LinkedIn profile views in this interview with LinkedIn profile specialist, Kait LeDonne.

 So when we create an article like, here’s five things to have in your personal brand toolkit, to me it feels elementary, or obvious, or, you know, is this such a kindergarten approach to content?
 Maybe I should be doing thesis statements on the nuances of personal branding.

-And for me, I forget that it is really helpful and smart and does feel like a major eye-opener to somebody who doesn’t do what I do.
+And for me, I forget that it is helpful and smart and does feel like a major eye-opener to somebody who doesn’t do what I do.
 But it can be tempting to think, why don’t have anything of relevance to say because I’m not up on stage TED talking or I’m not quoted in Forbes yet.

 Nobody wants that level of expertise.
-People who value what you have to say are the ones that are going to benefit from what, to you, is pretty obvious.
+People who value what you have to say are the ones who are going to benefit from what, to you, is pretty obvious.
 So don’t be selfish or greedy with your content.
 You know more than you think you know.

 Remember, you’re not writing for your peers or other industry experts.
 You’re writing for your audience.
 And this is the last thing I’ll say.
 You will always have an audience because there always be people that know less than you.